InfoFinland - Health services in Finland

 Public health care in Finland is organised by the wellbeing services counties (hyvinvointialue).

-If you fall ill, contact your own health and social services centre (sosiaali- ja terveyskeskus) first.
-There you can make an appointment with a doctor or nurse.
+You can also call your local health and social services centre and make an appointment with a doctor or nurse.

 Different wellbeing services counties may use different names for health and social services centre, such as terveysasema, terveyskeskus or hyvinvointiasema.
 You can find information about the health services of different localities on the InfoFinland websites for different areas or the website of your wellbeing services county.